foss-labs/fossfolio/README.md

 ## About The Project

-FossFolio is and open source web application for people to Find, Host and Manage Hackathons.
+FossFolio is an open source web application for people to Find, Host and Manage Hackathons.

 <!-- TABLE OF CONTENTS -->
 <br/>